Information du profil

 If you are vegetarian/vegan, I am happy to follow your diet most of the time.

-I think it's nice to have our meals together, at least most of the time.
+I think it's nice to have our meals together, at least once a day.
 We can cook together or by turns.

-I always have (mostly herbal) tea in the house, and can buy some coffee if needed.
+I always have different sorts of tea in the house, and can buy some coffee if needed.
 You can use them whenever you'd like, as well as most products in the kitchen.

 I don't provide alcohol on a regular basis and would ask you to refrain from being completely wasted when at home (alcohol is cheap and readily available in the country tho).